Anti-Inflammatory Diet Factors

 Rubbit: A heavier, moisturizing, minty salve.
 Fantastic for foot neuropathy or any place your skin needs a little extra help.

-Earlier this year I added Kannaco to my line.
+I also carry Kannaco.
 They offer a topical CBD salve with menthol (nice for immediate pain relief) and Snooze Sleep Aid, a capsule with CBD and melatonin.
 My patients have been reporting excellent results with both.

 Note: CBD is generally regarded as safer to combine with prescription medication than THC, but you should talk to your doctor if you have a question about drug interaction safety.
 I have a Master’s Degree in Acupuncture and Oriental Medicine, but I’m not a doctor and pharmacology is not my area of expertise.